 Bilingual program with simultaneous interpretation

-Participation approval is pending (Section 41 (1) of the Judges Act).
+Participation in this program is approved under Section 41 (1) of the Judges Act.

 Schedule: 11:00 am – 5:00 pm (Eastern Time)

 Historically, sexual assault complainants have faced scepticism and hostility in the Canadian legal system.
 For example, the law used to permit invasive and humiliating questioning of complainants.
 Many reforms have been enacted in recent years to address this problem.

 In addition, greater focus has been placed on the role of judges who decide sexual assault cases.
 Recently, amendments to the Judges Act urge the Canadian Judicial Council to provide judicial training on sexual assault law and social context.
 In addition, the Criminal Code now requires judges to issue reasons in sexual assault cases (s 278.98).
 This enactment may draw greater attention to the reasons judges give in these cases.

 This online seminar will discuss how to formulate sound reasons in sexual assault cases using sensitive and appropriate language, and avoiding harmful stereotypes.
 The seminar will feature a combination of (1) lectures by judges and professionals; (2) exercises and small group discussions exploring common problems and how to address them; and (3) individual writing time to practice the skills gained from the seminar.
 In particular, the course will address the difficulties in expressing credibility findings with respect to vulnerable people and discuss the risks of relying on so-called common sense.
 Participants will learn how language and tone may be used to emphasize healing and avoid re-traumatizing individuals.